 The following resources are available to help you with your state tax forms:

 Please note: State taxes vary by the state where income was earned during the tax year and forms must be filed separately for each state.
 If you did a co-op in another state you may need to complete a tax form for that state.

 Some students decide to hire a professional tax preparer to file their taxes.
 This is often a good option for students who are unable to use Glacier Tax Prep, students who have complicated tax issues, or those who would simply prefer to have a professional complete their tax forms for them.

-Below is a link to a very reputable tax firm students may turn to for help in preparing both resident and non-resident tax forms.
+Below are links to very reputable tax firms students may turn to for help in preparing both resident and non-resident tax forms.